17 Claremont Bradford West Yorkshire BD7 1BG

 Community Projects with Real Impact

-ACAP is a small, grass-roots charity with a focus on education, arts, culture, health and wellbeing projects and services.
-Our work is designed to positively impact the lives of people from the African Caribbean community.
+ACAP is a small, grass-roots charity with a focus on education, arts, culture, health, and wellbeing projects and services.

 At ACAP, we believe in the power of education, support, and community to transform lives.
-From our pioneering mentoring programmes and STEM clubs to our groundbreaking community engagement projects, we’re dedicated to providing a holistic approach to empowerment.
-Our initiatives span health, employment, well-being, arts and cultural enrichment, ensuring that every individual has the tools to thrive.
+We facilitate pioneering mentoring programmes and STEM clubs and a range of groundbreaking community engagement projects.
+We are dedicated to providing a holistic approach in all our activities. ensuring that every person has the tools to reach their full potential.

 We offer a range of education, arts and culture, and health and wellbeing support services designed and run by local people, for local people.